 Lisa Gevelber, VP, Marketing for the Americas at Google says local is now embedded in search behavior and growing fast.
 In a post entitled Micro Moments Now: Why ‘near me’ intent is a ‘near you’ opportunity, she explains;

 “In September 2015, we shared that “near me” or “nearby” searches on Google had grown 2X in the previous year.
 Now, just two years later, we see that behavior has continued to change.
 Make no mistake, people still use ‘near me’ to discover places of interest around them.
 But we’re now seeing a shift toward dropping location qualifiers (like zip codes, neighborhoods, and ‘near me’ phrasing) in local searches, because people know that the results will automatically be relevant to their location—thanks to their phone… In fact, this year, search volume for local places without the qualifier ‘near me’ has actually outgrown comparable searches that do include ‘near me.’
 Over the last two years, comparable searches without ‘near me’ have grown by 150%.”

 Local search is becoming more competitive

 As with the main search results, competition for local search prominence is heated, and it’s only getting hotter.
 Google has reduced the size of the local pack over time (from 7 to 3 search results), so it’s now harder to gain visibility.Local search is also heavily linked to reputation management—a trend that few businesses can afford to ignore.
-In fact, BrightLocal’s latest Local Consumer Review Survey indicated that 97% of consumers read online reviews for a local business in 2017.
-With 85% of consumers also known to trust online reviews as much as a personal recommendation, neglecting your local search presence simply isn’t an option if you want to be in the mix when your target market makes purchase decisions.
+In fact, BrightLocal’s latest Local Consumer Review Survey indicated that 86% of consumers read online reviews for a local business in 2018.
+With 57% of consumers saying they only use a business if it has 4 or more stars, neglecting your local search presence simply isn’t an option if you want to be in the mix when your target market makes purchase decisions.